Evermore: Songs

 Matt Berninger (left, pictured in 2011) duets with Swift in "Coney Island", and Justin Vernon (right, 2011) in "Evermore".

 "Willow" is an ambient folk ballad instrumented with picked guitars and orchestral accents, and its lyrics describe the unexplainable magic that happens when the narrator connects romantically with another person; Swift described the song as "witchy" and likened it to a spell that could make somebody fall in love.
 "Champagne Problems" is a mid-tempo piano ballad with a spacious arrangement, composed of oompah piano chords, a guitar arpeggio, and backing vocals singing "ah".
 In the song, the narrator is a woman who has turned down her boyfriend's marriage proposal: he was so confident that things would go well, he had told his family about his wedding plans, but she could not give a reason for turning him down and hopes that he will find someone else more compatible.
 "Gold Rush" is a chamber pop track with influences of 1980s synth-pop; it incorporates drums, horns, strings, and Mellotron over insistent, pulsing beats.
-The narrator in "Gold Rush" is infatuated with a subject who is so attractive that everyone else falls in love with them, and she is insecure in her own qualities, until she wakes up from her daydream and concludes that it is best to not pursue this connection.
+The narrator in "Gold Rush" is infatuated with a subject so attractive that everyone else falls in love with them, and she is insecure about her own qualities, until she wakes from her daydream and concludes that it is best not to pursue this connection.

-"'Tis the Damn Season" details a female character named Dorothea and her return to her hometown, Tupelo, during the Christmas holiday; she rekindles with a lover back in her high school days and wonders whether leaving her hometown for an acting career in Los Angeles was the right move.
+"'Tis the Damn Season" details a female character named Dorothea and her return to her hometown, Tupelo, during the Christmas holiday; she rekindles with a lover from her high school days and wonders whether leaving her hometown for an acting career in Los Angeles was the right move.
 The spare arrangement of "Tis the Damn Season" combines a fingerpicked electric guitar riff and strings to evoke a nostalgic soundscape.
 Dessner and Bryce composed "Tolerate It" in 10/8, an odd time signature.
 The song is built on insistent programmed drum beats, an orchestration, and somber piano to depict the difficulties of loving someone "ambivalent", as described by Swift, inspired by Daphne du Maurier's 1938 novel Rebecca.
 The lyrics describe the young female narrator as yearning and in agony, and the male subject, who is much older, as aloof and unappreciative.
 "No Body, No Crime" combines Americana and roots music styles such as country, folk, and old-school rock and roll, featuring police sirens and a harmonica in the background and a twang in Swift's vocals.
-Lyrically, it is a murder ballad that details a revenge plotted by a friend of a fictional character named Este, who was murdered by her husband: this friend kills the husband and frames his mistress for the crime.
+Lyrically, it is a murder ballad that details a revenge plotted by a friend of a fictional character named Este, whom her husband murdered: this friend kills the husband and frames his mistress for the crime.